How to define and streamline a creative workflow

 The steps of a creative workflow

-While different teams at specific organizations might use different tools, templates, and processes to do their work, there are four crucial steps in any successful creative workflow.
+While different teams at specific organizations might use different workflow orchestration software, templates, and processes to do their work, there are four crucial steps in any successful creative workflow.
 Whether you’re working as part of a fully in-house team, you’re bringing in external collaborators (creative agencies), or you’re an agency or freelancer creating work for a client, these steps will apply.
 To further help you optimize your creative workflow, we’ve included tool recommendations.

 Step 1: Definition and ideation